JAlcocerT/Linux/content/docs/Debian/gaming.md

 Steam, one of the largest gaming platforms, has a feature called Proton, which allows you to play Windows games on Linux.

+> Database of everything on Steam - ttps://steamdb.info/

 **[Proton](https://github.com/ValveSoftware/Proton) is a compatibility layer** based on wine that includes Wine and various enhancements to make many Windows games work seamlessly on Linux.
 It's worth noting that not all Windows games are compatible, but the [list of supported games](https://www.protondb.com/explore) is continually growing.

 > ProtonDB is a community-driven website and database that provides compatibility information for running Windows games on Linux using Valve’s Proton compatibility layer.